Eoghan Carrach Ó Siadhail

 Eoghan Carrach Ó Siadhail (fl. c.
 1500–1550) was a poet from County Donegal who wrote in Irish.

 Biography

 Eoghan Carrach was a member of the Ó Siadhail family of Tír Chonaill (now County Donegal).
 Under the patronage of Niall Connallach (Niall Óg Ó Neill, died 1544), he made a copy of Beatha Cholm Cille.
-It now exists as Trinity College Dublin, MS A. 8.
+It now exists as University College Dublin, MS A. 8.